Renovating rather than building: Laparelli on “fast architecture”

 Rinascente, Rome, original design by Franco Albini and Franca Helg from 1961, now renovated by the Milanese studio 2050+.
 Project concept

 At the Domus Café della Stampa at Cersaie 2024, Pestellini spoke about the restoration of the iconic Rinascente in Rome, originally designed by Franco Albini and Franca Helg.
 This project represents a true historiographical exercise – an “archaeological operation” aimed at preserving the core elements of the original design.
 The exposed fluxes, the Silipol façade panels, and the revival of the interior design – all grounded in extensive archival research – are a testament to the studio’s chosen approach.
-“This project was born from the Albini archives,” explains Pestellini.
+“This project was born from the Albini archives,” explains Laparelli.
 “The archive was key, preserving every version of the project, including those never built or rejected by the Superintendence.
 It allowed us to open a dialogue with the relevant authorities.”
-By drawing on this resource, Pestellini and his team revived ideas that Albini and Helg had envisioned, but had never been able to fully realize.
+By drawing on this resource, Laparelli and his team revived ideas that Albini and Helg had envisioned, but had never been able to fully realize.

 Just as we’ve started rethinking the entire production chain in fashion – given the environmental damage caused by fast fashion – the construction and architecture industries, now dominated by fast architecture, need to be similarly reevaluated

-Ippolito L. Pestellini, 2050+ founder
+Ippolito Pestellini Laparelli, 2050+ founder

 10 Corso Como, Women's Concept Store, 2050+.
 Installation view, photo © Melania dalle Grave - DSL

 But preservation isn’t just about maintaining historical memory.
-In his interview with Domus, Pestellini highlights an often overlooked or ignored aspect of buildings – their energy heritage.
+In his interview with Domus, Laparelli highlights an often overlooked or ignored aspect of buildings – their energy heritage.
 “Every building accumulates an ecological footprint throughout its construction process.
 It’s like a reservoir of ‘grey energy.’
 When assessing an existing structure, we need to account for the energy expended from the start of its development to its completion.”
 In other words, instead of just looking at the Life Cycle Assessment (LCA) of a new building, we need to zoom out and consider the material, energy, and economic effort that went into the original one.

 Is every building worth saving?
-The answer, as Pestellini sees it, is clear: no. But the issue lies in our approach.
+The answer, as Laparelli sees it, is clear: no. But the issue lies in our approach.
 “Just as we’ve started rethinking the entire production chain in fashion – given the environmental damage caused by fast fashion – the construction and architecture industries, now dominated by fast architecture, need to be similarly reevaluated.”
 The comparison to the fashion industry is apt: building something from scratch, much like buying fast fashion, is often the easier – and cheaper – option.

-Ippolito L. Pestellini.
+Ippolito Pestellini Laparelli.
 Photo Federico Scaglia

 Currently, House Europe includes at least 15 European countries, including Italy.
-“Italy, unlike many others, has vast experience in rehabilitating existing heritage,” notes Pestellini.
+“Italy, unlike many others, has vast experience in rehabilitating existing heritage,” notes Laparelli.
 “In fact, the market here is primarily focused on transforming what already exists, rather than building anew.”

 Lacaton & Vassal architectes, Frédéric Drout Architecture and Christophe Hutin Architecture are the winners of the Mies van der Rohe Award 2019